Posted on

-As numbers go, brands are taking notice.
+Research shows that brands are taking notice.

-- 40% of brands planned to increase their data-driven marketing budget
+• 40% of brands planned to increase their data-driven marketing budget.

-- Businesses using analytics make 5-8 times more ROI compared to those who don’t
+• Businesses using analytics make 5-8 times more ROI compared to those who don’t.

-- 64% of marketers agreed that data-driven strategies were crucial
+• 64% of marketers agreed that data-driven strategies were crucial.

-What is Marketing Analytics?
+What is marketing analytics?

 Here’s how analytics can transform your marketing efforts: